liminma/pdfChat-Llama2/README.md

 ## Implementaion
 - PDF ingestion and chunking.
   - use `PyMuPDF` to extract texts from PDF file.
-  - chunking is done based on the unit of paragraph.
-    - filter out paragraphs with length shorter than certain number of characters (default to 10 chars).
+  - Each chunk consists of one or more PDF blocks.
+The default minimum chunk length is 1000 chars.
-    - metadata: page number and bounding box of the paragraph.
+  - metadata: starting page number and the bounding boxes of the contained blocks.
-      - use bounding box to highlight the paragraph.
+    - use bounding box to highlight a block.
 - use Chroma as the embedding database.
-- similarity search results are passed to LLM for summarization.
+- similarity search results (chunks) are passed to LLM as context for answering a user question.

 ## How to run
 To build a Docker image: